pyxem/kikuchipy/doc/source/background_correction.rst

 Enhancing the pattern contrast with adaptive histogram equalization has been found useful when comparing patterns for dictionary indexing [Marquardt2017]_.
-With :py:meth:`~kikuchipy.signals.ebsd.EBSD.adaptive_histogram_equalization`,
+With :meth:`~kikuchipy.signals.ebsd.EBSD.adaptive_histogram_equalization`, the
-the intensities in the pattern histogram are spread to cover the available range, e.g. [0, 255] for patterns of ``uint8`` data type:
+intensities in the pattern histogram are spread to cover the available range, e.g. [0, 255] for patterns of ``uint8`` data type:

 .. code-block:: python